Gitii/community.wsl.sdk/README.md

 Breaking changes:

-- Support for Net.
-5 has been removed.
-Net.
-5 is [out of support since May 10, 2022](https://dotnet.microsoft.com/en-us/platform/support/policy/dotnet-core).
+- Support for .Net 5 has been removed. .Net 5 is [out of support since May 10, 2022](https://dotnet.microsoft.com/en-us/platform/support/policy/dotnet-core).
 - Support for .NET Core 3.1 has been removed. .NET Core 3.1 will be [out of support after December 13, 2022](https://dotnet.microsoft.com/en-us/platform/support/policy/dotnet-core).
-- Migrated to `Community.Wsx.Shared` (replaces most interfaces and implementations for )
+- Migrated to `Community.Wsx.Shared` (replaces most interfaces and implementations for .Net framework)
 - Moved classes & interfaces in `Strategies.{Api,Commands}.*` to root namespace.

 Please upgrade to a newer .NET and .NET Core runtime version.
-The minimum supported Net. version is Net.
-6.
+The minimum supported .Net version is .Net 6.